Home | Browse Topics | Family law | Dealing with Oranga Tamariki / Ministry for Children | If Oranga Tamariki deals with you outside the court system

 • Family/whānau agreements – A meeting or hui might be held to agree on how Oranga Tamariki can provide support over the next few months.

-• Hui ā-whānau – Oranga Tamariki has recently started using hui ā-whānau for tamariki Māori.
+• Hui ā-whānau – Oranga Tamariki has started using hui ā-whānau for tamariki Māori.
 They’re based around tikanga Māori, and they’re facilitated by a whānau member or a kairaranga ā-whānau or someone else who is strong in tikanga.

 • Agreements for children to leave the family/whānau for a while – You can agree with Oranga Tamariki (or a service like Barnardos) that they’ll look after your child for a time, which in some cases could be up to a year.